 For an additional challenge, complete the Figure 8 Crossover agility training exercise with a VertiMax loaded at the waist.

-3 Cone Drills, also known as an L Drill, are a popular agility training exercises used by coaches and parents to develop change of direction ability and speed.
+3 Cone Drills, also known as an L Drill, are a popular agility training workout used by coaches and parents to develop change of direction ability and speed.

 - Set your cones up for the 3 Cone Drill.